 He has sung with Orchestre National de la Radio France, Ensemble Intercontemporain Paris, Mahler Chamber Orchestra, Orchestra Nazionale della RAI, Hamburger Philharmoniker, the Radio Orchestras of MDR and SWR, Emsemble ASKO | Schoenberg, under conductors such as Marc Albrecht, Pierre Boulez, Semyon Bychkov , Dennis Russell Davies, Peter Eötvös, Daniel Harding, Susanna Mälkki, Kent Nagano, Simone Young.

 He can be heard on CD and DVD recordings in Sciarrino’s Luci mie traditrici (CD, Stradivarius, DVD, Arthaus), Orff’s Carmina Burana (CD, Analekta), Stravinsky’s Les Noces (CD, Analekta), as well as in Reimann’s Lear (DVD , Arthaus) and Offenbach’s La Belle Helene (DVD, Unitel, as well as TV broadcasting at ARTE).
+His Solo Album “SONGS OF THE NIGHT” has been released in March 2020.
+It contains romantic, modern and avantgarde songs about the moments between dusk and dawn – not only as part of the day but also in our lives and souls.

 Mr. Miedl had completed a Master’s Degree in International Business Studies before winning the 1st national prize of the renowned German young-musicians’ competition „Jugend musiziert“.
 After this, he studied Lied and Oratorio with Wolfgang Holzmair at the Mozarteum University Salzburg.